work-raharjo/solmvp/README.md

 # Sol MVP - Passport-Based QRIS Wallet for Foreign Tourists

 Sol is a digital wallet application designed specifically for foreign tourists visiting Indonesia.
 It enables users to scan and pay at any QRIS merchant without requiring an Indonesian phone number, e-KTP, or local bank account.
-The system uses passport-based KYC verification through Privy and supports multiple payment methods via Xendit.
+The system uses passport-based KYC verification through Privy and supports multiple payment methods via DOKU.

 ## 🚀 Features